 It is actually really easy to set up a project to be parametric.
 We'll give you a walkthrough using Fusion360 in this article.

 At the very beginning of your project, type the S-key on your keyboard to open the search menu.

 Type “param” and click on “Change parameters”.

-In the widget Fusion opens, define the desired parameters by giving them a name and value.
+In the widget Fusion that opens, define the desired parameters by giving them a name and value.

 In CNC milling, we always start by defining the following parameters:

-For the purpose of the article, we define the following parameters of our frame:
+For the purpose of this article, we have defined the following parameters of our frame:

 Once you have set up the parameters you want to use in your project, start making your sketches and extrude them.